gildahl/Background-Game-Profile-Switcher/Readme.txt

 Save actions
 ------------
-Save all actions in the table to the bgps.json file.
-This is the configuration file that will then be used in normal background operation mode once the Settings screen is closed.
+Saves all actions in the table to the <action list name>.bgp file.

 User Preferences
 ================
+These options allow the user to make a few adjustments to the operation of BGPS.

 Operate only when this application is running
 ---------------------------------------------
-It is recommended to enter the name of the executable that you will be running BGPS in the field called, "Operate only when this application is running".
-For example, if you are using BGPS with Time Capsule Arcade, you would enter RetroVRArcade.exe in this field (only enter the executable name, not the path).
-This is to avoid possible side effects caused by BGPS trying to monitor for rom file access when the target application is not running.
+This is a recommended setting for most use cases.
+To configure it, enter the name of the application executable you will be running BGPS with into this field and then check it.
+For example, if you are using BGPS with Time Capsule Arcade, you will enter "RetroVRArcade.exe" into this field (only enter the executable name, not the path).
+BGPS will use this information to keep itself paused while it is not actively needed.

 Run RawAccel when the application starts
 ----------------------------------------
 RawAccel is a utility that can be found on GitHub at https://github.com/RawAccelOfficial/rawaccel.
-To integrate it with BGPS, simply install it to a subfolder of BGPS called ..\RawAccel.
-This software may be needed to tune some trackballs for additional sensitivity.
+This software may be needed to tune some trackballs to have additional sensitivity.
+For example, I need it to make my Ultimarc U-Trak trackball work correctly in Arcade Time Capsule.
+To integrate RawAccel with BGPS, simply install it to a subfolder of BGPS called ..\RawAccel.

 This option is only available when the "Operate only when this application is running" setting is configured.
-When checked, BGPS will automatically load RawAccel when the application runs, and will close RawAccel when the application closes.
+When this option is turned on BGPS will automatically load RawAccel when the application runs, and will close RawAccel when the application closes.
 It is up to the user to configure RawAccel properly for their trackball before use.

 Always voice annunciate
 -----------------------
-If voice annunciations were configured in your action table, then this switch can control when these are heard.
+If you have configured voice annunciation phrases to your actions, then this switch can control when these are heard.
 This checkbox has three states.
 When checked (the default), the voice will be heard every time a game in the action table is loaded (including default games).
 When unchecked, voice annunciation is effectively turned off.
 Finally, if the checkbox is configured with the minus sign (-), then voice annunciation will only occur if an actual profile switch is conducted (see the **Note** in the ROM Monitor section above).

 Beep on profile change
 ----------------------
 This option will sound a beep whenever a profile switch happens.
+This can be useful as a debugging tool by asserting profile changes independent of the voice option.

 Show Tooltips
 -------------